Mendasp/NS2Plus/README.md

 **TeamStats**

+This is a summary for the stats of each team for the round.

 | Field      | Description                                                           |
 |------------|-----------------------------------------------------------------------|
 | teamNumber | Team for the stats stored in this table (1 = Marines, 2 = Aliens).    |